Displaced North: Brain-Eating Amoeba Expands Its Range

 Attempts to characterize PAM cases, such as knowing when and where they occur, and knowing about changes in their geographic range, can help predict when it is most risky to visit natural water reservoirs, the authors say.

-Because there is no quick test for N. fowleri in water, the only sure way to prevent these infections is to avoid swimming in warm fresh water, the CDC said.
-If you decide to swim in warm fresh water, you can try to avoid water bacteria getting into your nose by covering it with a nose clip or keeping your head above water at all times.
+Since there is no quick test for N. fowleri in water, the only reliable way to prevent these infections is to avoid swimming in warm, fresh water, the CDC says.
+If you decide to swim in warm, fresh water, you can try to avoid getting water bacteria into your nose by covering it with a nose clip or keeping your head above the water at all times.

 Read also on ForumDaily: